 RFC 5280 certificate validation and certification path validation supporting a minimum path length of two certificates.

-The certification path must terminate with a trusted CA certificate.
+The certification path must terminate with a trusted CA certificate designated as a trust anchor.

 The TSF shall validate a certification path by ensuring that all CA certificates in the certification path contain the basicConstraints extension with the CA flag set to TRUE.